The consequences of bankruptcy

-This fact sheet is about the consequences of bankruptcy.
-It explains what happens when you go bankrupt, your obligations during the bankruptcy, and what happens at the end of your bankruptcy period.
+This fact sheet explains the consequences of bankruptcy.
+It covers what happens when you go bankrupt, your obligations during the bankruptcy, and what happens at the end of your bankruptcy period.

 Depending on your circumstances, bankruptcy looks a little different for everybody.